Louis Althusser: Major works, For Marx and Reading Capital: 1960–1968

 Althusser resumed his Marxist-related publications in 1960 as he translated, edited, and published a collection directed by Hyppolite about Ludwig Feuerbach's works.
 The objective of this endeavour was to identify Feuerbach's influence on Marx's early writings, contrasting it with the absence of his thought on Marx's mature works.
 This work spurred him to write "On the Young Marx: Theoretical Questions" ("Sur le jeune Marx – Questions de théorie", 1961).
 Published in the journal La Pensée, it was the first in a series of articles about Marx that were later collected in his most famous book For Marx.
 He inflamed the French debate on Marx and Marxist philosophy, and gained a considerable number of supporters.
-Inspired by this recognition, he started to publish more articles on Marxist thought; in 1964, Althusser published an article titled "Freud and Lacan" in the journal La Nouvelle Critique, which greatly influenced the Freudo-Marxism thought.
+Inspired by this recognition, he started to publish more articles on Marxist thought; in 1964, Althusser published an article titled "Freud and Lacan" in the journal La Nouvelle Critique, which greatly influenced Freudo-Marxist thought.
 At the same time, he invited Lacan to a lecture on Baruch Spinoza and the fundamental concepts of psychoanalysis.
-The impact of the articles led Althusser to change his teaching style at the ENS, and he started to minister a series of seminars on the following topics: "On the Young Marx" (1961–1962), "The Origins of Structuralism" (1962–1963; it versed on Foucault's History of Madness, which Althusser highly appreciated), "Lacan and Psychoanalysis" (1963–1964), and Reading Capital (1964–1965).
+The impact of the articles led Althusser to change his teaching style at the ENS, and he started to conduct a series of seminars on the following topics: "On the Young Marx" (1961–1962), "The Origins of Structuralism" (1962–1963; on Foucault's History of Madness, which Althusser highly appreciated), "Lacan and Psychoanalysis" (1963–1964), and "Reading Capital" (1964–1965).
 These seminars aimed for a "return to Marx" and were attended by a new generation of students.
-(Note: This include Étienne Balibar (1942–), Alain Badiou (1937–), Pierre Macherey (1938–), Dominique Lecourt (1944–), Régis Debray (1940–), Jacques Rancière (1940–), and Jacques-Alain Miller (1944–).)
+(Note: These included Étienne Balibar (1942–), Alain Badiou (1937–), Pierre Macherey (1938–), Dominique Lecourt (1944–), Régis Debray (1940–), Jacques Rancière (1940–), and Jacques-Alain Miller (1944–).)